AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/web-page-activity-report/web-pages-viewed-web-page-activity-report.md

 >
 >**Prerequisites**
 >
->To capture activity from your web site in Marketo, you first need to&nbsp; [set up Munchkin on your site](../../../../../product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md).
+>To capture activity from your web site in Marketo, you first need to  [set up Munchkin on your site](../../../../../product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md).

 1. In your [Web Page Activity report](../../../../../product-docs/reporting/basic-reporting/report-types/web-page-activity-report.md), click the number in the Page Views column.